4d/docs/website/translated_docs/es/FormObjects/listbox_overview.md

 To determine which rows are selected, you have to check whether they are included in the set indicated in the [Highlight Set](properties_ListBox.md#highlight-set) property of the list box.
 You can then define the appearance of selected rows using one or more of the relevant [color or style expression property](#using-arrays-and-expressions).

 Keep in mind that expressions are automatically re-evaluated each time the:
-- list box selection changes.
+- la selección de list box cambia.
-- list box gets or loses the focus.
+- list box obtiene o pierde el foco.
 - form window containing the list box becomes, or ceases to be, the frontmost window.